Monterey Corridor: Form-Base Code

 - Draft Monterey Corridor Form-Based Code: The Monterey Corridor Form-Based Code establishes development standards that are objective and implement the community vision, emphasizing pedestrian-oriented building form and streamlined housing development with an appropriate mix of uses.
 Regulations and standards in a Form-Based Code are presented graphically in simple diagrams and photographs as well as supplemental text.
 While Form-Based Codes focus on an intended physical form, they also regulate use by allowing a mix of appropriate land uses chosen to ensure compatibility among different contexts and the intended physical form of the area.
 The standards ultimately shape the relationship between building facades and the public realm (i.e., the public and private space between buildings), the form and mass of buildings in relation to one another, and the scale and type of blocks.

 - Draft Monterey Corridor Form-Based Regulating Plan: A Regulating Plan functions like a zoning map, assigning form-based zoning districts to specific lots.

 On September 8, 2020, the Planning Commission held a workshop regarding what is a Form-Based Code as well as progress towards the development of the Monterey Corridor Form-Based Code.
 View the workshop materials and video.

-To sign up for notifications and updates on this project: Notify Me.
+Sign up for notifications and updates on this project Notify Me.

-For additional information, contact Principal Planner Adam Paszkowski via email or by telephoning (408) 310-4635.
+For additional information, contact Principal Planner Adam Paszkowski via email or call 408- 310-4635.

 - Impediments and Recommendations Memo: The Impediments and Recommendations Memo provides an overview of state legislation and form-based codes, highlights policy direction related to form-based codes, assesses relevant standards in the existing Zoning Code, evaluates impediments to achieving the vision and objectives of the General Plan, and presents recommendations for the most effective form-based code approach.